seo-rii/hemem/README.md

 Once the proper kernel version is running, the `/dev/dax` files have been set up, and all dependencies have been installed, HeMem (+ colloid) can be built with the supplied Makefile by typing `make` from the `src/` directory.

-#### Running

-You will likely need to add the paths to the build HeMem library and the Hoard library to your LD_LIBRARY_PATH variable:

-`export LD_LIBRARY_PATH=path/to/hemem/lib:/path/to/Hoard/lib:$LD_LIBRARY_PATH`
+### Running HeMem + colloid

+Procedure for running HeMem + colloid is the same as that for vanilla HeMem.

-You may also need to increase the number of allowed mmap ranges:
+To be safe, increase the number of allowed mmap ranges:

-`echo 1000000 > /proc/sys/vm/max_map_count`
+`echo 1000000 | sudo tee /proc/sys/vm/max_map_count`

 HeMem requires the user be root in order to run.
-Applications can either be linked with Hemem or run unmodified via the `LD_PRELOAD` environment variable:
+Applications can be run unmodified via the `LD_PRELOAD` environment variable:

-`LD_PRELOAD=/path/to/hemem/lib.so ./foo [args]`

-### Microbenchmarks

-A Makefile is provided to build the GUPS microbenchmarks.

-To reproduce the Uniform GUPS results, run the `run-random.sh` script.
-Results will be printed to the `random.txt` file.
-The throughput results shown in the paper are the "GUPS" lines.

-To reproduce the Hotset GUPS results, run the `run.sh` script.
-Results will be printed to the `results.txt` file.
-The throughput results shown in the paper are the "GUPS" lines.

-To reproduce the Instantaneous GUPS results, run the `run-instantaneous.sh` script.
-Results will be printed to the `tot_gups.txt` file.

-### Application Benchmarks

-Applications tested with HeMem are located in the `apps/` directory.

-#### Silo

-The Silo application can be found in the `apps/silo_hemem/silo` directory..
-Run the provided `run_batch.sh` script.
-Results will be in the `batch/results.txt` file.
-The reported throughput numbers are numbers in the first column of the file.

-#### FlexKVS

-The FlexKVS application can be found in the `apps/flexkvs` directory.
-These results require a separate machine for the clients.

-#### GapBS

-The GapBS application can be found in the `apps/gapbs` directory.
-To run the BC algorithm reported in the paper, you may run the following command:

-`LD_PRELOAD=/path/to/hemem/lib ./bc -g <scale>`

-which will run the bc algorithm with HeMem on a graph with 2^scale vertices.
+`sudo LD_LIBRARY_PATH=/home/midhul/hemem/src:/home/midhul/hemem/Hoard/src LD_PRELOAD=/home/midhul/hemem/src/libhemem.so <command to run app>`